lauringlab/CodonShuffle/README.md

 * Codon pair bias

-Quantifies the distribution of the codon pair in the sequence.CPB is defined as the arithmetic mean of the individual codon-pair scores within the sequence.
+Quantifies the distribution of the codon pair in the sequence.
+CPB is defined as the arithmetic mean of the individual codon-pair scores within the sequence.
 Codon-pair score is defined as the natural log of the quotient of the observed occurrences of a given codon-pair divided by the expected number of occurrences of the codon-pair found.

 * Nucleotide distance